ABCD-ReproNim/exercises/week_12/linear_mixed_effects.md

 ## Varying Intercepts Dataset

-In the following dataset, each participant has a different starting point/baseline, but they still all follow the same trajectory perfectly.
+Next, in the following simulated dataset, each participant has a different starting point/baseline, but they still all follow the same trajectory perfectly.
 Including random intercepts helps model the varying intercepts between participants.